BERING STRAIT TUNNEL OBSERVATION

 Potential transshipment facility layout including an axle-gauge changeover point at the Alaska tunnel entrance.

-Whether the proposed railroad tunnel is limited to the Bering Strait or extends along the route to Fairbanks, or whether it is built (as per InterBering) strictly with private funding or includes State and federal monies – it requires capital now to begin feasibility studies and to properly survey the proposed transportation corridor.
-Having all this completed will allow us to refine our cost estimates and to further clarify project options.
+Whether the proposed railroad tunnel is limited to the Bering Strait or extends along the route to Fairbanks, or whether it is built strictly with private funding or includes State and federal monies – it requires capital now to begin feasibility studies and to properly survey the proposed transportation corridor.

 If you are contemplating investment in this project, please contact us now at interbering@gci.net or follow the instructions on our website’s InterBering Investment Proposal page.

-The ARS experience in building and maintain railroads using State and federal funds, together with InterBering's links with private investors, Russian railroad construction companies and Russian government organizations – can together bring about a new and exciting phase of Alaska state development.
+The ARC experience in building and maintaining railroads using State and federal funds, together with InterBering’s links with private investors, Russian railroad construction companies and Russian government organizations, can together bring about a new and exciting phase of Alaska state development.

 The Alaska Railroad Corporation could help begin this by building the stretch of railway from Fairbanks to the Bering Strait.
 The Bering Strait Tunnel itself could be planned and constructed by other subcontractors having direct experience in tunnel construction.